Quantifying Ocular Surface Changes with Contact Lens Wear: Results

-Figure~\ref{fig:standard} displays the ({\bf A}) predicted contact lens deformations, ({\bf B}) contact lens suction pressure, ({\bf C}) ocular surface deformations, and ({\bf D} - {\bf F}) plots of the eye deformations plotted in the reference coordinates $(r,z)$.
-In Figure~\ref{fig:standard}{\bf A} the lens radial displacement, $\eta_r$, is the solid line; the lens vertical displacement, $\eta_z$, is the dashed line; the ocular normal displacement, $\eta_n=\vector{\eta} \cdot\vector{n}$, where $\vector{n}$ is the outward normal direction to the lens posterior surface, is the dotted line; and the norm of the lens displacement vector, $|| \vector{\eta} ||$, is the dashed-dotted line.
-Recall that we formulated the model so that the contact lens conforms to the ocular surface, as part of our modeling assumption.
-Thus, the reference point $(r,g(r))$ on posterior surface of the contact lens is mapped to $(R_{lens}(r),H(R_{lens}(r))$ on the deformed ocular surface.
-The vertical contact lens displacements $\eta_z$ are negative except at the edge of the contact lens, where the contact lens conforms to the sclera resulting in positive displacements.
-Similarly, the radial displacements $\eta_r$ are negative over the end of the cornea and the limbal region resulting in lens compression.
+Figure~\ref{fig:standard}({\bf A}) shows the predicted contact lens deformations, ({\bf B}) shows the contact lens suction pressure, ({\bf C}) shows the deformations of the ocular surface, and ({\bf D}--{\bf F}) show the plots of the eye deformations in the reference coordinates $(r,z)$.
+In Figure~\ref{fig:standard}{\bf A}, the lens radial displacement, $\eta_r$, is the solid line; the lens vertical displacement, $\eta_z$, is the dashed line; the ocular normal displacement, $\eta_n=\vector{\eta} \cdot\vector{n}$, where $\vector{n}$ is the outward normal direction to the posterior surface of the lens, is the dotted line; and the norm of the lens displacement vector, $|| \vector{\eta} ||$, is the dashed-dotted line.
+Recall that we formulated the model so that the contact lens conforms to the ocular surface.
+Thus, the reference point $(r,g(r))$ on the posterior surface of the contact lens is mapped to $(R_{lens}(r),H(R_{lens}(r))$ on the deformed ocular surface.
+The vertical contact lens displacements $\eta_z$ are negative except at the edge of the contact lens, where the contact lens conforms to the sclera, thus resulting in positive displacements.
+Similarly, the radial displacements $\eta_r$ are negative at the end of the cornea and in the limbal region, thus resulting in lens compression.
 Near the edge of the lens, the lens is radially stretched.
-Figure~\ref{fig:standard}{\bf A} shows that the maximum lens displacement happens in the limbal region, as shown by $||\vector{\eta}||$.
-The normal lens displacement $\eta_n$ varies in the radial direction $r$ similarly to the vertical misplacement $\eta_z$.
+Figure~\ref{fig:standard}{\bf A} shows that the maximum lens displacement occurs in the limbal region, as shown by $||\vector{\eta}||$.
+The normal lens displacement $\eta_n$ varies in the radial direction $r$ similarly to the vertical displacement $\eta_z$.
 The resulting contact lens suction pressure $p$ is shown in Figure~\ref{fig:standard}{\bf B}.
-The contact lens is pushing down (positive~$p$) on the ocular surface in the center (corneal region) and edge of the lens.
-Differently, in the limbal region, the contact lens is pulling up (negative~$p$) on the ocular surface.
+The contact lens pushes down (positive~$p$) on the ocular surface in the center (the corneal region) and at the edge of the lens.
+In contrast, in the limbal region, the contact lens pulls up (negative~$p$) on the ocular surface.
 The discontinuity in the suction pressure around $r=0.7$~cm is due to the assumption that the external pressure experienced by the eye is zero outside of the lens, see Eq~\eqref{Pe}.